-In the Inner West Council area, Professional, Scientific and Technical Services is the most productive industry, generating $771 million in 2017/18.
+In the Inner West Council area, Health Care and Social Assistance most productive industry, generating $781 million in 2018/19.

 Detailed notes about how the figures are derived can be found in the specific topic notes section.

 |Value added by industry sector|

 |Inner West Council area||2018/19||2013/14||Change|

 |Industry||$m||%||New South Wales||$m||%||New South Wales||2013/14 - 2018/19|

 |Financial and Insurance Services||505.1||6.3||14.2||404.5||5.5||13.9||+100.6|

 |Administrative and Support Services||426.8||5.4||4.6||424.9||5.8||4.4||+1.9|